Setophaga petechia aestiva, S. p. amnicola/parkesi

 Status: Common regular breeder and spring and fall migrant statewide.

-Gill et al (2022) and Avibase recognize nine subspecies within the Northern group, following Browning (1994), whereas Clements et al (2023) list six, excluding banksi and parkesi of Browning (1994), and brewsteri.
-The nine subspecies of Browning (1994) are rubiginosa, breeding in southern Alaska and coastal British Columbia, banksi breeding throughout most of central Alaska, parkesi breeding at the northern limits of the species’ distribution in northern Alaska, Northwest Territories, and northern Manitoba, amnicola, breeding south of parkesi from northwest British Columbia to Newfoundland and New Brunswick, aestiva, breeding south of amnicola and east of the Rocky Mountains from southern Alberta to Nova Scotia south to Oklahoma and North Carolina, morcomi, breeding from southern Yukon south through the interior of British Columbia through eastern Washington, eastern Oregon, eastern California east to western Montana, southern Wyoming, western Colorado, and northern Texas, brewsteri, breeding coastal Washington, Oregon, and California, sonorana, breeding in Arizona and southern New Mexico south to northeast Baja California Norte, interior Nayarit, and Zacatecas, and dugesi, breeding on the central plateau of Mexico.
+The nine species in the northern migratory group (Browning 1994, AviList 2025) are rubiginosa, breeding in southern Alaska and coastal British Columbia, banksi breeding throughout most of central Alaska, parkesi breeding at the northern limits of the species’ distribution in northern Alaska, Northwest Territories, and northern Manitoba, amnicola, breeding south of parkesi from northwest British Columbia to Newfoundland and New Brunswick, aestiva, breeding south of amnicola and east of the Rocky Mountains from southern Alberta to Nova Scotia south to Oklahoma and North Carolina, morcomi, breeding from southern Yukon south through the interior of British Columbia through eastern Washington, eastern Oregon, eastern California east to western Montana, southern Wyoming, western Colorado, and northern Texas, brewsteri, breeding in coastal Washington, Oregon, and California, sonorana, breeding in Arizona and southern New Mexico south to northeastern Baja California Norte, interior Nayarit, and Zacatecas, and dugesi, breeding on the central plateau of Mexico.

-A specimen in the Brooking Collection, #2683, was taken 5 May 1920 at Inland, Clay Co; it was identified by Oberholser as rubiginosa, as were three additional records by Brooking in the same area (Swenk 1918).
+A specimen in the Brooking Collection, #2683 taken 5 May 1920 at Inland, Clay Co was identified by Oberholser as rubiginosa, as were additional specimens collected in May (Swenk 1918).

 The Rocky Mountain subspecies morcomi may occur as a migrant in the Panhandle; it is somewhat greener above and paler yellow below than aestiva (Dunn and Garrett 1997).